Robots as Mental Well-being Coaches: Design and Ethical Recommendations: Iterative Design Process: Three User-centred Studies

-Two Human-Robot Interaction related \emph{phenomena} were described by the participants.
+\paragraph{Phenomena} Two Human-Robot Interaction related \emph{phenomena} were described by the participants.
 They are two separate phenomena, but are grouped here under the label \emph{Phenomena} since they were separate from other themes selected in the TA. \emph{Novelty and habituation} effects seemed to have an effect on participants' perceptions.
 In relation to the exercises themselves, one participant described understanding the exercises more clearly in the last round, as they had gotten used to them.
 However, another noted that they came to predict what would happen after the first round, and weren't reflecting as much anymore after that.
 Participants also described evolving perceptions of the robot, e.g. being initially surprised by it and laughing.
-Another described being initially creeped out by the robot's smile and some arm movements, but easy to get used to.
+Another described being initially creeped out by the robot's smile and some arm movements, but easy to get used to. \emph{Suspension of disbelief} was the other HRI related phenomenon identified in the TA.
+Suspension of disbelief is a concept discussed in HRI \cite{duffy2012suspension} as the person's willingness to suspend their disbelief of what is living in physical social robotics, and how this willingess may affect people's perceptions of such social robots.
+The concept originally relates to an audience's willing participation in a fiction \cite{packman1991incredible}.
+Participants did not explicitly mention suspension of disbelief by name, however, many participants talked about feelings of strangeness and being conscious of the experience.